 My friend said that the Oceti Sakowin Camp reminded him of Occupy.
 It was so beautiful, the way that people were treating each other with love and respect.
 The peacefulness, the caring for one another, the sharing of resources, people working together and trying to find solutions.

-Here was the hope I was yearning for: Young people mostly, but elders and some children, living side by side under the sky and learning how to live with a smaller footprint.
+Here was the hope I was yearning for: Young people mostly, but elders and some children, living side by side under the sky and learning how to do online gambling live.
 Very little trash, horses, dogs, chickens, solar panels, winterizing, straw bale buildings under construction, relatively clean portable toilets, handmade signs, sacred fires, drum circles, compost piles, a school, communal kitchens, daily orientations for newcomers, training films, announcements, visiting celebrities, free stores.
+The question is , Are Japanese toilets sanitary?
+For me, Bathroom matters are only brought up as the butt of schoolboy toilet humour, or amongst the sick and elderly when proper bowel movements differentiate the healthy from the ailing.
+Wherever we go in the world, people need to go to the toilet, whether it’s in a royal hotel suite with gold fittings, or a hole in the ground located in the jungle.
+Sanitation is important in every case, for the sake of ourselves and our loved ones, so it’s important to ensure our toilet environment is as clean as possible.

 We were welcomed and greeted as we wandered and given a wonderful task by one of the camp leaders: to let people know that they were welcome at the communal structures for warmth in the coming of the cold night.